-Man suffers gunshot wounds in Butte, suspect arrested
+Butte shooting suspect is possible Billings homicide suspect

 BUTTE, Mont.
+(AP) - A man who was arrested after a shooting in Butte was driving a “vehicle of interest” in a weekend shooting death in Billings, Billings Police Lt.
+Brandon Wooley said Friday.

-(AP) - A 26-year-old man sustained multiple gunshot wounds near a Butte skate park Thursday afternoon and a suspect was arrested a short time later, Butte-Silver Bow County Sheriff Ed Lester said.
+A 26-year-old man sustained multiple gunshot wounds near a Butte skate park shortly after 5:15 p.m.
+Thursday, said Butte-Silver Bow Sheriff Ed Lester.
+Witnesses described the vehicle the suspect was driving and he was arrested a short time later, Lester said.

-The extent of the victim’s injuries has not been released.
+The extent of the Butte victim’s injuries has not been released.

-The shooting was reported just after 5:15 p.m.
-Thursday.
-Witnesses described the suspect’s vehicle and officers pursued the driver until he crashed into a fence.
-He ran away but officers caught up with him in a nearby yard.
+The 21-year-old Billings man who was arrested after the Butte shooting was driving a pickup truck believed to have been driven by the suspect in a fatal shooting in Billings, Wooley said.
+Micah Aaron Myron, 50, died of a single gunshot wound to the chest Sunday night.

 The name of the suspect or any potential charges he faces have not been released.